-To try to deal with my apartment’s lack of natural lighting, I had gotten a light tent as a birthday gift, and came with lights.
+To try to deal with my apartment’s lack of natural lighting, I had gotten a light tent as a birthday gift and came with lights.
 These lights are small and they are perfect for on the go photos.
-I did like how the photos were coming out for the most part, but I was told constantly you need better lighting.
-Well one of my first mistakes with this light tent was I kept my overhead light on as I took the photo
+I did like how the photos were coming out for the most part.
+However, I was told constantly you need better lighting.
+Well one of my first mistakes with this light tent was I kept my overhead light on as I took the photo:

 As you can see, It really washed out the food.
 So I realized I need to actually turn the overhead light off, I need to just be in dark and only have these little lights on.
 The photos did look so much better when I did that: